 I also find myself eagerly looking forward to results day.
 Often the students I’ve tutored have found me when their results were in need of rescuing and together we’ve worked hard.
 Understanding was gained, confidence was built and positive experience with exam questions resulted in consistently strong results.

 Students (okay, so it’s mostly parents) are sometimes a little apprehensive about online tutorials, wondering how it can be as effective as meeting face to face.
 Yet everyone that I’ve tutored agrees that it’s actually better!
 For a start there’s no waiting around since there’s no travelling involved, I’ll call on Skype so that we see and hear each other constantly and we both write simultaneously on bitpaper (free, easy to use and online).

 I can drop resources such as past questions, explanations, diagrams, animations etc. onto the bitpaper so that we share them and the student has access the document at any time.
 Writing with a mouse or touch pad is clumsy so I’ll lend you a drawing tablet which is fun and easy to use.

-I’ll pop round to make sure you’re all set up then, with these simple tools, we can get quickly stuck into quality, interactive tutorials without any of the hassle.
-Another huge advantage is that, if you’re struggling with the work set, then I’m happy to jump online and spend a quick five minutes pointing you in the right direction as I don’t you wasting time getting frustrated between tutorials!
+I’ll pop round if you're local, to make sure you’re all set up.
+If you live further away then we can sort everything out over the phone or with a Skype call.
+Then we can quickly get stuck into quality, interactive tutorials.
+Another huge advantage of tutoring online is that, if you’re struggling with the work set, then I’m happy to jump online and spend a quick five minutes pointing you in the right direction as I don’t you wasting time getting frustrated between tutorials!